 When will I know if my visa it is approved or not?

-According to the French consulate website it states that you will get your approval within 14 days of your appointment.
-My husband and I began the countdown the day I left the visa office thinking we had to wait an entire 14 days.
-Surprisingly a week after my appointment I received a FedEx envelope at my front door.
-Confused as to why it had came so early I quickly opened the envelope to find my passport and OFII form inside.
-Inside of my passport was my French long stay visa along with the photo that was taken during my visa appointment!
-I was approved and off to France to be with my love!
+The French consulate website states that you will get your approval within 14 days of your appointment.
+However, week after my appointment, I received a FedEx envelope at my front door with my passport that had my French long stay visa in it along with the photo that was taken during my visa appointment.

 Do I have to buy a plane ticket beforehand?

-I purchased my plane ticket to France beforehand and provided the reservation along with my documents even though it wasn’t listed on the consulate sight.
+I purchased my plane ticket to France before starting the application process and included the proof of purchase in my documents (even though it wasn’t listed as needed).

 Can you change the dates of your stay after your application has been turned in?

-No, once your visa application is turned in you cannot make any changes, if any changes were necessary you would have to resubmit a new application.
+No, once your visa application is turned in you cannot make any changes.
+If you do need to make changes, you will have to resubmit a new application.